Groups & Factions

 • International: an international organisation with affiliated organisations in individual countries.

 • Entryism: a strategy whereby one political organisation enters another in order to influence its politics and strategy.
-This can sometimes be under secrecy, especially if the host organisation does not permit factions, but it does not have to be.
+This can sometimes be under secrecy, especially if the host organisation does not permit factions, but it can also be completely open.